aslanvaroqua/Aslan-Varoqua/README.md

-scala-springmvc-thymeleaf-bootstrap-template
+My Homepage Application
 ============================================

 A starter web application project combining Scala, Spring, Spring MVC, Thymeleaf 2.0, Spring Security and twitter bootstrap.

-What is this?
+What does it use?
 =============
-Spring MVC is a powerful web development framework, however it needs to integrated with bunch of other libraries to make it really powerful!
-However putting together everything needed to get things off the ground is still pretty time consuming and challenging and one of the reasons why we are seeing one-stop frameworks like Play! become popular.

-In this sample project, I also demonstrate using Scala with Spring MVC instead of Java.
-Additionally, I integrate with Spring Security and templating with Thymeleaf.
+Scala with Spring MVC instead of Java.
+Thymleaf for templating.

 Stack
 =====